XRPLF/clio/CONTRIBUTING.md

 ```

 ## Use ccache (optional)
-Clio uses ccache to speed up compilation.
+Clio uses `ccache` to speed up compilation.
 If you want to use it, please make sure it is installed on your machine.
-CMake will automatically detect it and use it if it's available.
+CMake will automatically detect it and use it if it is available.

 ## Fixing issues found during code review